here’s to being a crazy one. a misfit. a rebel. and a square peg in a round hole.

 I feel comfortable in big, fat, fluffy, black boas, pink leather jackets, matching Crocs, and Girl About Town fuchsia lipstick.
 I’m the queen of classy/elegant funk, and I exploit my unique sense of style with impunity.
 I’m equally comfortable in overalls.

 I have a tattoo in the palm of my right hand that says “destiny” in Chinese characters.
 I got it the day after I got my first five tattoos (which are more discretely positioned ;).
 I leave my hair naturally silver, and line my eyes with blue and green.
 I’m direct and opinionated, and some of the things that come out of my mouth surprise even me!
 (I can also be tactful, though some people might find that hard to believe…)

 I do what I want, when I want, where I want (within reason), with whomever I like.
 If anyone else wants to join in, fine.
 And if they don’t, so be it, I do it anyway.
 That means I’m often alone.
 I’ve become OK with that.
 I’m insatiably curious.
 I talk to strangers.
 Everywhere.
 All the time.
 I love to hear their stories.
 People are absolutely amazing.

 I fail A LOT more than I succeed (or so it would seem to the casual observer in me).
 I stumble.
 I fall.
 I get up.
 (OK.
-Sometimes I crawl for awhile, but eventually I DO get up, a little bruised and battered, but not broken.)
+Sometimes I crawl for awhile, but eventually I DO get up, a little bruised and battered, and sometimes broken.)